 Ear training can transform the way you experience music.
 But it took me years to figure out how.
 I did all the tests, apps and exercises, but it never really felt like it was impacting my playing.

-I got better at the exercises eventually, but it seemed more like a fun (although very nerdy) party trick than an essential musical skill.
+I got better at the exercises eventually, but that seemed more like a fun (although very nerdy) party trick than an essential musical skill.

 As I learned the hard way, there is a right and a wrong approach to ear training.
 It’s the difference between one of the most rewarding and liberating things you’ll ever learn and a frustrating waste of time.
 I’m writing this article so you can avoid the mistakes I’ve made, and skip right to ear training awesomeness.